-The statement of cash flows under Central Bank rules differs from the statement of cash flows under US GAAP (see additionally Note 4.5.s).
+The statement of cash flows under Central Bank rules differs from the statement of cash flows under US GAAP (see additionally Note 4.5.q).

-In accordance with Central Bank Communiqué "A" 4,667, cash equivalents include all high liquidity investments with original maturities of three months or less.
+In accordance with Central Bank Communiqué "A" 4667, cash equivalents include all high liquidity investments with original maturities of three months or less.